 Once Falcon Fast-Track candidates complete their undergraduate degree program, they need to consider how they will pay the cost of enrolling in the Graduate School.
-When thinking about how to pay for your graduate education, you need to consider your options such as need-based aid and merit-based aid.
+When thinking about how to pay for your graduate education you need to consider your options such as need-based aid and merit-based aid.

 Financial assistance given to an undergraduate student will end upon undergraduate graduation.
 Undergraduate scholarships do not “carry over” to the graduate school, even if you attained your bachelor’s degree in fewer than eight semesters.
 Graduate financial aid policies go into effect once a student completes their BA/BS degree, and the student enrolls in a graduate program.

 The following information is for students who plan on applying for need-based aid.

 The Office of Financial Assistance is responsible for administering need-based aid to qualified candidates.
 Please review carefully.
 Applying for graduate financial assistance is very similar to the undergraduate process.
 Students are required to file the following documents:

 - The Free Application for Federal Student Aid (FAFSA)